maxime-clenet/Code_metapopulation/README.md

-Code associated with the project: "Temporal metapopulation model".
+Code associated with the project: "Metapopulation persistence in a dynamically changing landscape".